ChrisCryptoTrust/Synthetic-Exfiltration-Simulator-SEF/README.md

 syntheticExfil.py --host <hostname> --target <targetname> -l <username> -p <password> --protocol <protocolname> --include includeFileName (optional) -v

 if specified the include file will be read and only files with the specified file extensions will be copied.
-Example include.txt provided.
+Example file include.txt provided.

 For example: